bellbind/using-promise-q/README.md

 });
 ```

-If you want to chain contimuous asynchronous actions,
+If you want to chain continuous asynchronous actions,
 following callbacks are *nested* in the callback of the former action;
 e.g.: